 It’s clear that having cancer is very expensive and emotionally taxing.

+What happens if the patient can’t cover the bills?
 As mentioned, many medical aids do not cover the full costs of specialist care and cancer treatment.
 Cancer specialists often charge three times medical aid rates, and the additional amount will not be covered by some medical aids.
 This means that most women who are not on comprehensive medical aid plans end up having to make large co-payments (this means that they have to pay for the shortfall).
 Their savings quickly run out, and some patients find that they have to go into government hospitals because they cannot afford the ongoing costs of treatment.

 For low-income patients, government hospitals charge minimal fees for cancer treatment, but all the other costs, including transport and loss of earnings still apply to patients using these facilities.
 In a study conducted by Dr Sarah and her team, it was shown that many women struggle with the costs of getting to and from government hospitals.
 Some of them even abandon follow-up treatment because they struggle to take time off work or to afford the transport even though they are not paying for the treatment itself.

+What can a woman do to reduce the potential financial burden of cancer?
 There is no question that a breast cancer diagnosis will have a significant impact on a woman’s savings and earning potential.
 For this reason, it is a good idea for any woman who can afford to, to take out income protection, which pays her income when she spends time away from work due to illness, and dread disease cover, which pays out a lump sum after a diagnosis that helps cover the medical costs and to make up for the time spent off work.

 Women in lower income groups should at least have a hospital cash-back plan, which will allow them to receive a cash payout for every day that they are in hospital.
 They can also apply to government for a temporary disability grant if they are unable to work for the course of their treatment.